 An electrocardiogram (ECG or EKG) measures and records the electrical activity of the heart.
 The waves measured by the ECG correspond to the contraction and relaxation pattern of the different parts of the heart.
 Specific waves seen on an ECG are named with letters:

-Doctors use a term called the P-Q or P-R interval, which is the time taken for an electrical impulse to travel from the atria to the ventricle.
+Doctors also use a term called the P-R interval, which is the time it takes for an electrical impulse to travel from the atria to the ventricles.

 The most important wave patterns in diagnosing and determining treatment for a heart attack are called ST elevations and Q waves.